rajivbasnet/hand-tracking-and-finger-detection/README.md

 <li> <b> Key Points Identification and Tracking </b> </li> </br>

-  After the classification, I will proceed with the recognition process by working with the concavexity defects.
+  After the classification, I will proceed with the recognition process by working with the convexity defects.

 <li> <b> Algorithm Design to Map the Recognition to Executable Functions </b> </li> </br>